Top 4 Things to Know About Supplemental Dental Insurance

 The cost of dental insurance varies by plan, but the annual premium is usually between about $400 and $700, says McCarthy.
 But a low premium may not necessarily save you money if you have a high deductible or higher coinsurance, he adds.
 That’s why it’s important to compare different plans so you get a better sense of out-of-pocket costs.

 Another option is a discount plan or a membership plan.
 Many dental offices now offer membership plans in which you pay a certain amount a month—usually between $20 and $40—for a series of services that include things like two free exams and cleanings, annual X-rays and one emergency exam, says McCarthy.
 You may also get a discount on more extensive procedures like fillings and extractions.
-These types of plans are becoming more popular: About 1 in 4 dentists now offer them, according to a 2021 survey from the American Dental Association.

 #4: Ask the Right Questions

-The American Dental Association recommends asking an agent or plan representative the following questions about the dental plans you’re considering to help determine if it’s right for you:
+Ask an agent or plan representative the following questions about the dental plans you’re considering to help determine if it’s right for you:

 - Can you choose the dentist you want?